|

 Baking Notes

-• When using coconut oil it can be very hard if kept in a cool room.
+• When using coconut oil it can be very hard if kept in a cold room.
 I like using it just at the melting point for this recipe.
 So if your coconut oil is too hard, simply put it in a saucepan and allow it to come to an almost melting point.
 Be careful not to add hot oil to the bowl with eggs as you don’t want to cook the eggs.
 I let the oil cool for just a bit before combining.

 • Line your cookie sheet with a piece of parchment paper for easy cleanup.